vivaria/edisonrul.ing/docs/source/cards/c/cyber-kirin.md

 ### Card Rulings

-●“Cyber Kirin’s” effect is an Ignition Effect, so you can only activate it during your own Main Phases.
+*   “Cyber Kirin’s” effect is an Ignition Effect, so you can only activate it during your own Main Phases.